Kyriosity/read-write/README+/pencraft/README+/essays/README+/rec/LN-view.md

 Even a greater option would be creating an object-oriented flavor of `JavaScript` for both front-end (to replace also `@formula`) and back-end (LN applications weren't exceedingly demanding for performance and semantics).

-### 🌩️ Single-Page Web-Application as the only user client
+### 🌩️ Web-browser as the only user client

 Although Notes Server could render applications on HTTP since 1996, designing forms required much fine-tuning with HTML/JS. **XPages** (since R8.5) came too late and were half-hearted.

-The solution would be to eliminate desktop premises and replace them with a browser solution akin to Angular or React.
+The solution would be to eliminate desktop premises and replace them with a web solution akin to Angular or React.

 ### 📎 Seamless UI integration of office parts